Skip to content

 Section titled “Educational Support and Intractable Disease System”

-Most patients can attend regular schools, but support such as enlarged textbooks, tablet devices, and book stands is necessary.
-Options include attending classes for the visually impaired or using childcare and educational consultations provided by schools for the blind or special support schools for visual impairment.
+Most patients can attend regular classes, but support such as enlarged textbooks, tablet devices, and book stands is necessary.
+Options include attending classes for visually impaired students or using childcare and educational consultations at schools for the blind or special support schools for visual impairments.

 Since April 2017, this condition has been designated as a specified intractable disease.
-Therefore, even if patients do not have a physical disability certificate, those with severity grade III or higher are eligible for medical expense subsidies and assistive device provision 7).
+Therefore, even without a physical disability certificate, patients with severity level III or higher are eligible for medical expense subsidies and assistive device provision 7).
 Eligible assistive devices include corrective glasses, tinted glasses, contact lenses (including those with artificial iris), low-vision glasses, white canes for the visually impaired, and artificial eyes.

 6. Pathophysiology and Detailed Pathogenesis